Tanvir07-Ronaldo/Tanvir07-Ronaldo/README.md

 <!--Intro-->
 <p align="left">
 I’m an aspiring AI Engineer and researcher with a strong foundation in data science, machine learning, and intelligent systems.
-Currently I am an intern at My Robot Time international limited company as a robot engineer developing various industry projects.
+Currently I am an intern at My Robot Time International Limited as a robot engineer developing various industry projects.
 Currently pursuing my AI degree in Korea, I combine technical knowledge with leadership qualities, having captained the **Bangladesh team in an international format**.

 I’m passionate about leveraging AI for **real-world impact** — from **assistive technologies for the blind** to **AI-powered smart cities**.